poweredbypie/statxt/README.md

 I've done this on purpose because parsing is too hard, considering how simple this code is.

 ## Building
-I use Nix to build this.
+I use Nix (with flakes enabled) to build this.
 ```sh
 nix build .
 ```